 Receive advanced training in all of the required Commercial Pilot Certification maneuvers.
-Flying proficiency in maneuvers will meet the requirements set forth in the FAA Practical Test Standards.
+Flying proficiency in these maneuvers will meet the requirements set forth in the FAA Practical Test Standards.
+Prerequisite: AVP 215 or equivalent.

-COMMERCIAL PILOT PRACTICAL STANDARDS V 4CR
+COMMERCIAL PILOT PRACTICAL STANDARDS V

 Receive additional flight and ground training as required to meet pilot certification requirements.